Interactive Investor

 - No Vanguard LifeStrategy funds (mutual funds, not ETFs)

-- No Junior ISA, joint account, or company account
+- No Junior ISA or joint account

 - Limited research tools — built for execution, not analysis

-- £100 minimum initial deposit
+- £100 minimum to open a portfolio

 - Newer platform — less operational track record than ii